-Duke Energy's Save-A-Watt program was chosen as a model for simulating the transfer of avoided energy costs for both its size and the simplicity of its avoided cost allocation method.
+&lt;sup>11 Duke Energy's Save-A-Watt program was chosen as a model for simulating the transfer of avoided energy costs for both its size and the simplicity of its avoided cost allocation method.
 The "Shared Savings Mechanism" replaced the Save-A-Watt program effective January 1, 2014, and is reflected in this update.

-15 The avoided cost was calculated by multiplying 19,373,482 MWh by \$60/MWh (\$0.06/kWh) avoided cost to yield \$1,162.4 million.
+&lt;sup>12 The avoided cost was calculated by multiplying 19,373,482 MWh by \$60/MWh (\$0.06/kWh) avoided cost to yield \$1,162.4 million.

-\$44.2 million out-of-state for goods and services.
-Therefore, the direct economic impact from the change in government spending patterns is -\$553.5 million.
+According to IMPLAN's assumptions, out of the \$1.2 billion in state tax credits, the state government would have otherwise spent \$1,093.9 million on in-state goods and services and spent \$63.7 million out-of-state for goods and services.
+Therefore, the direct economic impact from the change in government spending patterns is -\$1,093.9 million.
 GSP, employment, and fiscal impacts are reduced as well.
 Note that the second data row of Table 2-6 shows an offsetting direct economic impact using negative values.

-The two direct impacts-the increase in renewable energy project spending and the reduction in state government spending on other things-are combined and analyzed to estimate the changes in spending resulting from renewable energy generation and the indirect and induced impacts resulting from supply chain effects and changes in income.
+The two direct impacts-the increase in renewable energy project spending and the reduction in state government spending on other things-are combined and analyzed to estimate the changes in spending resulting from renewable energy generation.
+Secondary impacts include the indirect and induced impacts resulting from supply chain effects and changes in income due to renewable energy spending.

-Ultimately, the total economic impact amounts to a contribution to GSP of \$10,100.5 million, 98,801 FTEs, and \$990.9 million in state and local tax revenue.16
+Ultimately, the total economic impact amounts to a contribution to GSP of \$14.3 billion, 134,446 FTEs, and over \$1.3 billion in state and local tax revenue.